Now showing items 1-4 of 4

 (BioMed Central, 2011-07-29)

 Background: Gastrointestinal complaints are very common in the general population and very often co-occur with common mental disorders.
-We aimed to study the prospective impact of gastrointestinal complaints on long ...
+We aimed to study the prospective impact of gastrointestinal complaints on long term ...

 An investigation of factors identified at birth in relation to anxiety and depression in old age: the Hordaland Health Study (HUSK)